 RABV may adapt and establish epidemiological cycles in a range of mammalian species, including canids, bats and some terrestrial wild animal species.
-RABV infection in rodents is uncommon
+RABV infection in rodents is uncommon (Fitzpatrick et al 2014).
+Birds are not considered to play a significant part in the maintenance or spread of RABV.
+The susceptibility of Australian native animals is unknown.7

-6 OIE-listed diseases are diseases with the potential for international spread, significant mortality or morbidity within the susceptible species, and/or potential for zoonotic spread to humans.
-OIE member countries that have been free from a notifiable disease are obliged to notify the OIE within 24 hours of confirming the presence of the disease.
+6 WOAH-listed diseases are diseases with the potential for international spread, significant mortality or morbidity within the susceptible species, and/or potential for zoonotic spread to humans.
+WOAH member countries that have been free from a notifiable disease are obliged to notify the WOAH within 24 hours of confirming the presence of the disease.